2i2c-org/infrastructure/docs/howto/upgrade-cluster/aws.md

 of our created nodegroups.
 Let's restore it to what the k8s control plane currently have if not already.

+### 6. Repeat steps 3,4,5 if needed

+If you need to upgrade the cluster more than three minor versions, consider repeating steps 3, 4 and 5 until the desired version is reached.

-### 6. Commit the changes to the jsonnet config file
+### 7. Commit the changes to the jsonnet config file

 During this upgrade, the k8s version and possibly the node group name might have been changed.
 Make sure you commit this changes after the upgrade is finished.